hiveot/hub/docs/design-overview.md

 ### Agent Authorization

-Each agent is only allowed to publish on their own behalf.

-Agents connect to the Hub and have permissions to publish events with IoT data and receive action requests directed at things managed by the agent.

-Agents are authorized to:
-  * publish a TD document for each of the Things it manages.
-  * publish events for the Things it manages.
-  * update property values for the Things it manages.
-  * receive action request directed at things they manage.

-When a Thing agent publishes a TD, events, and property changes, the digital twin services modifies the thingID with a digital-twin thingID (dThingID) prefix containing 'dtw:{agentID}'.
-The digital thing ID thus becomes 'dtw:{agentID}:{thingID}'.
-When consumers read the Thing directory they will obtain the digital twin version of a Thing containing this digitwin ThingID.
+Agents connect to the Hub.
+After authentication, the hub subscribes to the agents to receive events and observe properties.
+Yes, this is done over a reverse connection.

+Agents must use a pre-provided auth token or certificate.
+They can refresh the token and store it for later use.

-On startup, agent implementations can register their own authorization rules with the roles that are allowed to use the things or services they offer.
+On startup, agents can register their own authorization rules with the roles that are allowed to use the things or services they offer.
+This service is provided by the authz service.
+The agent invokes the action of the authz service Thing.
 The hub middleware applies these rules to consumers that use the digital twin Thing.

 ### Consumer Authorization